-There are also inversion axes corresponding to rotation diads, triads and hexads.
+There are also inversion axes corresponding to rotation monads diads, triads and hexads.
 The operation of an inversion hexad, for example, is a rotation of 60° plus an inversion, this compound operation being repeated a total of six times until we return to the beginning.
-However, for a beginner to the subject, these axes may perhaps be regarded as being of lesser importance than the inversion tetrads because they can be represented by combinations of other (better-understood) symmetry elements.
-The inversion diad is equivalent to a perpendicular mirror plane.
-The inversion triad is equivalent to a rotation triad plus a centre of symmetry-which is the symmetry of a rhombohedral lattice (see Fig. 3.1).
+However, for a beginner to the subject, these axes may perhaps be regarded as being of lesser importance then the inversion tetrad because they can be represented by combinations of other (better-understood) symmetry elements.

+An inversion monad, symbol \circ or $\bar{1}$ is equivalent to a centre of symmetry.

+An inversion diad, symbol $\bar{2}$ is equivalent to a perpendicular mirror plane.

+An inversion triad, symbol \triangle or $\overline{3}$ is equivalent to a triad plus a centre of symmetry-which is the symmetry of a rhombohedral lattice (see Fig. 3.1).
 Notice that the 'top' three faces of the rhombohedron are related to the 'bottom' three faces by a centre of symmetry.

-An inversion hexad is equivalent to a triad with a perpendicular mirror plane.
-Again, these equivalences are best understood with the use of the stereographic projection.
-The important point is that only inversion tetrads are unique (i.e. they cannot be represented by a combination of rotation axes, centres or mirror planes) and therefore need to be considered separately.
+An inversion hexad, symbol $ext{@}$ or $\overline{6}$ is equivalent to a triad plus a perpendicular mirror plane.

+Again, these equivalences are best understood with the use of the stereographic projection (Chapter 12).
+The important point is that only inversion tetrads are unique (i.e. they cannot be represented by a combination of rotation axes, centres of symmetry or mirror planes) and therefore need to be considered separately.

 The point group symmetries of the thirty-two classes are described by a 'short-hand' notation or point group symbol which lists the main (but not necessarily all) symmetry elements present.
-For example, the presence of centres of symmetry is not recorded because they may arise 'automatically' from the presence of other symmetry elements, e.g. the presence of an inversion triad mentioned above.
-This notation for the thirty-two crystal classes or point groups, and their distribution among the seven crystal systems, is fully worked out in the International Tables for Crystallography published for the International Union of Crystallography and in F. C. Phillips' Introduction to Crystallography (3rd edn) (Longman, 1977).
+For example, the presence of centres of symmetry is not recorded because they may arise 'automatically' from the presence of other symmetry elements, e.g. the presence of an inversion triad axis mentioned above.
+This notation for the thirty-two crystal classes or point groups, and their distribution among the seven crystal systems, is fully worked out in the International Tables for Crystallography published for the International Union of Crystallography and in F. C. Phillips' Introduction to Crystallography (4th edn) (Oliver and Boyd).
 Altogether there are five cubic classes, three orthorhombic classes, three monoclinic classes and so on.
 They are all listed in Table 3.1 (p.
-57).
+73).
 The order in which the symmetry elements are written down in the point group symbol depends upon the crystal system.

-In the cubic system the first place in the symbol refers to the axes parallel to, or planes of symmetry perpendicular to, the x-, y- or z-axes, the second refers to the four triads and the third the axes parallel to, or planes of symmetry perpendicular to, the face diagonal directions.
-Hence the point group symbol for the cube or the octahedron-the most symmetrical of the cubic crystals-is 4/m 32/m.
-This full point group symbol is usually (and rather unhelpfully) contracted to m3m because the operation of the four triads and nine mirror planes (three parallel to the cube faces and six parallel to the face diagonals) 'automatically' generates the three tetrads and six diads.
-The symbol for the tetrahedron is 43m, the 4 referring to the three inversion tetrad axes along the x-, y- and z-axes together with the m referring to the face-diagonal mirror planes.
+In the cubic system the first place in the symbol refers to the axes parallel to, or planes of symmetry perpendicular to, the x-, y- and z-axes, the second refers to the four triads or inversion triads and the third the axes parallel to, or planes of symmetry perpendicular to, the face diagonal directions.
+Hence the point group symbol for the cube or the octahedron-the most symmetrical of the cubic crystals-is $4/m\bar{3}2/m$.
+This full point group symbol is usually (and rather unhelpfully) contracted to $m\bar{3}m$ because the operation of the four triads and nine mirror planes (three parallel to the cube faces and six parallel to the face diagonals) 'automatically' generates the three tetrads, six diads, and a centre of symmetry.
+The symbol for the tetrahedron is $\bar{4}3m$, the $\bar{4}$ referring to the three inversion tetrad axes along the x-, y- and z-axes together with the m referring to the face-diagonal mirror planes.
 The least symmetric cubic class has point group symbol 23, i.e. it only has diads along the x-, y- and z-axes and the characteristic four triads.